Skip to content

 • Default reductions: is_zero, is_one, is_normal, sum, product.

-A few methods are deliberately not on the trait because their signature varies per width or the trait can't represent them - see the trait reference for the full out-of-scope list (rescale<TARGET> needs a const-generic method param; from_int takes a per-width source integer; transcendentals are feature-gated).
+A few methods are deliberately not on the trait because their signature varies per width or the trait can't represent them — see the trait reference for the full out-of-scope list (rescale<TARGET> needs a const-generic method param; the per-width fallible TryFrom<iN> integer conversions live on the concrete types; transcendentals are feature-gated).

 Reach for Decimal when writing code that must work across widths; otherwise the concrete type is the canonical surface.